Up! (album): Commercial performance

 Up! debuted at No. 1 on both the Billboard Top Country Albums chart and the all-genre Billboard 200, selling 874,000 copies in its first week of release.
 In its second week, it remained at the top spot on both charts, selling 623,000 copies.
 In its third week, sales were still strong enough to top both charts again, selling more than 317,000 copies and beating Tim McGraw's Tim McGraw and the Dancehall Doctors, which held the No. 2 spot for a second consecutive week.
 The album remained at No. 1 after its fourth week of release, selling more than 373,000 copies.
 Its last reign on the all-genre chart was after its fifth week.
 The album's six-week total alone stands at an estimated 2,909,000 sales and was the ninth best selling album of 2002.
 The RIAA certified the album 11× platinum (Diamond), denoting shipments of 5.5 million in the United States; the RIAA counts each disc separately for certification purposes.
 It stayed in the Top 200 of the Billboard top 200 albums sales chart for 93 weeks.

 In Canada, the album debuted at number one on the Canadian Albums Chart, with first-week sales of 150,000 copies.
-Up! was also the best selling album in Canada for the year 2002 selling 580,690 according to Soundscan.
+Up! was also the best selling album in Canada for the year 2002 selling 580,690 in six weeks according to SoundScan.
 The album was certified diamond in Canada 17 days after its release.

 Track listing

 All songs are written by Shania Twain and Robert John "Mutt" Lange.
-Track lengths correspond to the red, green and blue disc versions, respectively.
+Track lengths correspond to the red, green, and blue disc versions, respectively.